microsoft/azure-spring-apps-training/08-build-a-spring-cloud-gateway/README.md

 ```

-- The `spring.cloud.gateway.discovery.locator.enabled=true` part is to configure Spring Cloud Gateway to use Eureka to discover the available microservices.
+- The `spring.cloud.gateway.discovery.locator.enabled=true` part is to configure Spring Cloud Gateway to use the Spring Cloud Service Registry to discover the available microservices.
 - The `spring.cloud.gateway.globalcors.corsConfiguration` part is to allow CORS requests to our gateway.
 This will be helpful in the next guide, when we will add a front-end that is not hosted on Azure Spring Cloud.

 ## Create the application on Azure Spring Cloud